rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New "soon", potentially short

+1. Proscrastination or Overwork?
+(Reflection on Michelle's response to "Feeling fortunate."  " No- you definitely procrastinate along with being overworked.")
 1. My blue blazer.
 1. Version numbers.
 Why do I change after one period, or two, or ...?
 1. "Myself" ("Please send it to myself")